Tomb of Aegisthus: Construction

 James Wright has described the construction of tholos tombs, using the Tomb of Aegisthus as an example, as a 'monumental expression of power'.
 Digging out the thalamos alone required the excavation of 1,810m^{3} of earth, added to 585m^{3} for the dromos — a total project which Wright estimates would require a ten-person team to work for 240 days, on top of additional labour for the procurement, preparation and arrangement of the rubble and ashlar masonry used in the dromos and stomion.
 He considers that the total construction of the tomb would have taken over a year, and required a large workforce including skilled stoneworkers.
+At the time of its construction, it was the largest tholos tomb in the Aegean.
+(Note: Galanakis 2007: it is the fourth largest overall, the three larger being Atreus, Clytemnestra, and the Treasury of Minyas at Orchomenos in Boeotia.
+All three date to the end of LH IIIA or early LH IIIB.)

 During the excavation, Wace incorrectly concluded that the Tomb of Aegisthus had no relieving triangle, a judgement which remained the scholarly consensus until 1997, (Note: The triangle had, however, been noticed before: it was first recorded in an unpublished drawing made by Arthur Evans in 1924, based on observations by Duncan Mackenzie, and later its existence was suggested by Jean Servais in 1971.) when the area above the lintel was cleared during conservation work.
 The work revealed that the interior of the triangle, photographed by Wace in 1922, had been filled with a blocking wall some time after its initial construction, though the intrusion of much-later ceramic material into the space, partly as the result of an earthquake, made it impossible to ascertain the precise date.